 A Growing Field

 Supply chain management remains critical to keep businesses running and growing in the global market, being a key competitor differentiator.
-According to LinkedIn’s September 2018 Workforce Report, transportation and logistics is one of the industries with the biggest year-over-year salary increases, at 13%.
-In fact, there are currently 1,270 supply chain management job openings available and the Bureau of Labor Statistics (BLS) estimates that there will be 7% job growth between 2016 and 2026.
+Covid-19 has disrupted supply chains, stressing the need for creative, efficient problem-solvers.
+The Bureau of Labor Statistics (BLS) estimates that there will be 30% job growth between 2021 and 2031.

 High Earning Potential

 Supply chain careers have the potential for high earnings.
 The Institute for Supply Management’s 2021 Salary Survey says the average salary for supply chain professionals is $124,000.
 Conducted between May 12 and 30, 2021, the survey average base salary of the top 5 percent of earners in 2020 was $398,871, up 15.6% from $344,909 in 2019.

 Because salary potential and employment opportunities may vary depending on factors such as a candidate’s education and experience, as well as regional market conditions, prospective students are encouraged to conduct independent research.

 In such a vast field, there are several kinds of positions available worldwide, so there’s bound to be an appealing option for everyone in this flexible field.
 According to SCM talent, there are many positions across shipping organizations, service providers and functions.
 There are opportunities to work in any aspect of the supply chain process for large corporations, small family-owned businesses, not-for-profits, and the government.